Your Instruction Permit Top ↑

 Minor driver licenses can be suspended for any of the same reasons as adult licenses and also for non-driving alcohol/drug convictions, firearms violations or habitual truancy.
 See License Suspensions.

 The parent/guardian who signed the Financial Responsibility Statement can request cancellation of the license at any time until the driver turns 18.
-Complete the Minor Affidavit (DP-38) form and present it and the license in person at a DMV office.
+Complete and present the Minor Affidavit (DP-38) form along with the license in person at a DMV office.
 The license must be surrendered.

 Parents/guardians who knowingly and willfully allow an underage driver to drive without a license or drive in violation of any of the minor driver laws are held responsible for any fines and/or restitution imposed following a citation or accident.